Waiwhare Wire 1993 02

 One of the earliest stations to be established at the Hawke’s Bay end of the Inland Patea Road was Mangawhare.

 In 1861 Samuel Begg took up 15000 acres and John Begg 6750 acres.
-By 1872 financial difficulties forced a sale to J and R McDougall – financed by J. G Kinross, and the following year Kinross and one McDougall brother had formed a partnership before McDougall sold out six months later.
+By 1872 financial difficulties forced a sale to J and R McDougall [MacDougall] – financed by J. G Kinross, and the following year Kinross and one McDougall brother had formed a partnership before McDougall sold out six months later.

 Further leases increased the area to 68500 acres reaching out to the Kaweka range and incorporating the present day Omahaki and Otamauri blocks.